arthurth26/SpecPredictGen/README.md

 ## Usage

-1. Name your optimized `ORCA.out` file `[MoleculeName].out`

-2. Put your optimized `ORCA.out` file into the `SpecPredictGen` folder (optional)
+1. Put the folder containing all your molecule files in the `SpecPredictGen` folder (optional)

-3. Open `SpecPredictGen.conf`

-4. If your ORCA.out is in this folder, simply put `.\MoleculeName.out` into the orca field

-5. Otherwise, fill `[paths]` in like so:
+2. Edit SpecPredictGen.conf, fill `[paths]` in like so:
 ```
-orca = path\to\orca.out
-moleculeName = MoleculeName # Molecule Name
+moleculeName = MoleculeName # Molecule Name, required
-moleculeFolder = .\MoleculeName # Where to output .inp files, defaults to the value of moleculeName in the current folder
+moleculeFolder = .\MoleculeName # Where to output .inp files, when left blank, defaults to the value of moleculeName in the `SpecPredictGen` folder
+coordsFile = .\MoleculeName\MoleculeName.xyz # where your xyz file is located, when left blank, defaults to {moleculeName}.xyz in your molecule folder
 hessFileName = MoleculeName_gs.hess # Name of .hess file to target, defaults to {moleculeName}_gs.hess
 ```

-6. Edit all other fields as needed.
+3. Edit all other fields as needed.

-7. Run `SpecPredictGen.py`, the generated files will be created in the `moleculeFolder`
+4. Run `SpecPredictGen.py`, the generated files will be created in the `moleculeFolder`

 ## SpecToSheet Usage